StartAutomating/ScriptDeck/README.md

 ScriptDeck is:

 * A set of StreamDeck Plugins for PowerShell
-* A PowerShell module to help you work with Elgato StreamDeck devices.
+* A PowerShell module to help you work with deck devices (StreamDeck and LoupeDeck)
 * A GitHub action that helps you prepare Elgato StreamDeck plugins for publication.

 ### ScriptDeck and WindowsScriptDeck (the plugins)